catharinejm/primes/README.md

 ### That's basically it.

-I started in Clojure, just for kicks.
+I started in Clojure, as an attempt to better familiarize myself with the Sequence library.
 Then I wrote the rough equivalent in C to see how it compared in performance.
 Then I wrote it in Java for great science.

-Interestingly the java version using Arrays is faster than the C version, compiled without optimizations.
-C was faster with -O2 though, but only barely.
+Interestingly the Java version using Arrays is faster than the C version, when compiled without optimizations.
+C was faster with -O2, but only barely.

 My initial Clojure implementation is about 1000 times slower than the Java or C implementation...
-I used the seq library pretty heavily, which while elegant is not really ideal for this kind of quick number crunching.
-Of course, the lazy-seq is cached, so it only has to calculate the values once.
+I used the Seq library pretty heavily, which while elegant is not really ideal for this kind of quick number crunching.
+Of course, the lazy-seq is cached, so it only has to calculate values up to a given N once.

-After the benchmarking, I emulated the C/Java algorithm and the results were much bettter.
-It's slower than the Java implementation using vectors, but much more reasonable.
-Just for kicks I also implemented it using actual Java Arrays.
-It ended up being nearly the same speed as the iterative implementation using Clojure vectors.
+After the initial benchmarking, I emulated the C/Java algorithm in Clojure and the results were much bettter.
+It's still slower, but more reasonable.
+Just for kicks, I also implemented it using actual Java Arrays, but it wasn't significantly different.

-It's important to note, however, that the non-seq Clojure implementation was a lot simpler to write than its Java analog.
-Despite that it's essentially the same as the Java one, there was still a lot less state management, and the loop/recur form is a lot easier to reason about and be comfortable with than a for loop.
+It's important to note, however, that the non-seq Clojure implementation was considerably easier to write than its C/Java analog.
+Despite that it's essentially the same algorithm, there was almost no state management to deal with, definitely no pointers or allocations to screw up, and the loop/recur form is much simpler to reason about than a for loop.

-For comparison's sake, it took about 20 minutes to hammer out the two iterative-style Clojure functions, compared to several hours on C, tracking down off-by-one errors and repeatedly refactoring it, and about 30-40 minutes on each version in Java (although that was largely reading docs.
+For comparison's sake, it took me only about 20-30 minutes to hammer out both iterative-style Clojure functions, compared to several hours using C, spent tracking down off-by-one errors and refactoring, and about 30-40 minutes on each version in Java (although that was largely spent reading docs.
 I don't know Java well).
-And in the end, the C version works, but occasionally gives me negative benchmark times, and the Java version is unreadably verbose.
+In the end, the C version works, but occasionally gives me negative benchmark times, and the Java version is unreadably verbose.
 Maybe I'm biased, but I think Clojure is the clear winner here.